DanWahlin/Observable-Store/README.md

 1. Track state change history
 1. Easy to understand with a minimal amount of code required to get started
 1. Works with any front-end project built with JavaScript or TypeScript (Angular, React, Vue, or anything else)
+1. Integrate with the Redux DevTools (Angular and React currently supported)

 ### Steps to use Observable Store